aodhanlutetiae/data_journalism_reading/docs/source/ethics.rst

 `Craig et al., To Post or Not to Post: Online Discussion of Gun Permit Mapping and the Development of Ethical Standards in Data Journalism.
-*Journalism & Mass Communication Quarterly*,
+Journalism & Mass Communication Quarterly,
 January 2017 <https://www.researchgate.net/publication/312187007_To_Post_or_Not_to_Post_Online_Discussion_of_Gun_Permit_Mapping_and_the_Development_of_Ethical_Standards_in_Data_Journalism>`_

 `Craig et al. Ethical questions in data journalism and the power of